Master of Arts in Special Education with Cross-Endorsement

 Candidates must pass the PRAXIS II in Special Education and the Foundations of Reading Test prior to taking the practica and seminar courses.

 Master of Arts Degree Courses

-The MA degree with cross-endorsement requires an additional 9 credits, in addition to those listed above.
+The MA degree with cross-endorsement requires three additional courses, in addition to those listed above.

 |SE 0419||Special Learners in the Bilingual/ESL Classroom||3|

 |Select two elective courses from the following: 2||6|

 |Research and Evaluation in K-12 Consultation and Leadership|